 Thai women have a unique way of reacting to cheating husbands – they cut off their penises and feed them to ducks.
 So popular is this form of revenge that academic researchers have been investigating the phenomenon for over 30 years.
 Penile amputations first became popular in Thailand in the 1970s.
 Traditionally, houses in Thailand

 Japanese scientists have produced a genetically-engineered mouse that tweets like a bird, it was revealed today.
 The ‘tweeting’ mouse, that sings like a bird, was created as part of the University of Osaka’s ‘Evolved Mouse Project.
 Scientists there are breeding genetically modified mice together to deliberately get genetic mutations.
 ‘Mutations are the driving force of

 Is this Croatian six-year-old boy a real life Magneto?
 When Ivan Stoiljkovic takes off his shirt the youngster is able to stick metallic objects such as spoons, mobile phones and even frying pans to his body.
 In total, his family says, he can carry up to 25kg of metal stuck to his torso.
 Watch the magnetic

 Scientists in America have taken the DNA of a spider and implanted it into a goat to produce large quantities of a spider silk that is among the strongest substances known to man.
 The scientists genetically modified the goats by implanting spiders’ silk-spinning genes into them, allowing them to harvest the silk protein from the goats’ milk

 Super-ants with huge heads and jaws have been created by Canadian genetic scientists.
-These freaky ‘supersoldier’ ants are man-made by activating ancient genes.
-Scientists say they can create the supersoldiers at will by dabbing normal ant larvae with a special hormone – the larvae then develop into supersoldiers rather than normal soldier or worker ants.
-Scientists believe
+These freaky ‘supersoldier’ ants are man-made, and were created in the laboratory by activating ancient genes in the ants.
+Scientists say they can create the supersoldiers at will by dabbing normal ant larvae with a special hormone – the larvae then develop into supersoldiers